Hacked By GeNErAL

 It’s a nice to be back teaching (in Dublin, I devised a delivered a series of one-day training workshops as part of the iQ Content Boot Camp series), and the students are a good group.

 I’ll be posting PDF versions of my presentations when I get the chance, for those who are interested, and while they might not mean much without my explanations, you’re all more than welcome to follow along.

 A quick note on what’s been happening at MC Towers recently – I’ve been a little lax with the news, because there’s been so much of it.

-In another project for Santa Fe Prep, we built a sister site for their great tuition-free program in which talented high school and college students teach middle school students with limited educational opportunities the academic, organizational and social skills they will need to succeed in competitive high schools.
+In another project for Santa Fe Prep, we built a for their great tuition-free program in which talented high school and college students teach middle school students with limited educational opportunities the academic, organizational and social skills they will need to succeed in competitive high schools.

-It’s busy busy over here, as we do work for architects Ellis Browning and Richard Martinez, and law firm Simons and Slattery.
+It’s busy busy over here, as we do work for architects Ellis Browning Jarrod Dyson jersey womens and Richard Martinez, and law firm Simons and Slattery.
 The New Mexico Community Foundation are getting an update on a site they maintain, and right now I’m also doing some rush work for the International Folk Art Market.
 After that I’ll likely be working with a renowned photographer on his site, which I’m really looking forward to.

 And in the fall, I’ll be heading back to the world of academe to teach a semester-long class on user-centered design approaches in the Media Arts department at .
 More news (and possibly presentation material and the like) nearer the time.